 - There are two rotation periods: Fall and Spring.
 If the first rotation results in a match, then there is no second rotation.
-If the first two rotation periods do not result in a match, then the student may arrange a third rotation to be completed by August 15 of the academic year in which they begin the Ph.D. program. - The rotation mentor and research advisor must be a tenured or tenure-track faculty member in the department, or a member of the ESE affiliate faculty - At the beginning of the rotation, students will need to complete and turn in their Lab Affiliation Form at the beginning of their first year.
-The purpose of this form is used to determine what research rotation is being worked on, as well as making the department aware of a confirmed match.
-At the end of the semester, you and your advisor will need to discuss whether you will be continuing your studies in the lab or not.
-If you are going to continue, please fill out the bottom portion and return this form to me, confirming that you have successfully matched.
-If not, you will need to complete another rotation and subsequent form at the end of said additional rotation - The rotation mentor for the fall semester will be determined by the beginning of the fall semester, based on the admissions and matriculation processes, in consultation with the ESE Admissions Committee or its equivalent and the Department Chair. - During the rotation, the student works closely with the mentor on tasks and research projects assigned by the mentor. - At the end of the rotation, students will need to complete a research rotation report at the conclusion of each rotation. - Doctoral students will complete the Electrical & Systems Engineering Lab/Rotation Affiliation Form[2].
+If the first two rotation periods do not result in a match, then the student may arrange a third rotation to be completed by July 15 of the academic year in which they begin the Ph.D. program. - The rotation mentor and research advisor must be a tenured or tenure-track faculty member in the department, or a member of the ESE affiliate faculty. - The rotation mentor for the fall semester will be determined by the beginning of the fall semester, based on the admissions and matriculation processes, in consultation with the ESE Admissions Committee or its equivalent and the Department Chair. - During the rotation, the student works closely with the mentor on tasks and research projects assigned by the mentor. - At the end of the rotation, students will need to complete a research rotation report at the conclusion of each rotation.
+For further details please refer to sections 4.4 and 4.6.

+- At the beginning of a rotation, a doctoral students will complete the Electrical & Systems Engineering Lab Rotation Form [2].
 This form will be used to determine what research rotation students are currently doing, as well as making the department aware of the rotation.
-At the end of the semester, students and their advisor will need to discuss whether the will be continuing their studies in the lab or not.
-If a match is going to continue, the bottom portion of the form will be returned to the Graduate Program Coordinator, confirming that the student has successfully matched.
-If a match was not made, students will need to complete another rotation and subsequent form at the end of said additional rotation.

-- If unable to complete a match after the second rotation, the student will be on academic probation for 90 days.
-Student will be required to meet with committee chair and the Dir. of Graduate Studies.
+At the end of the semester or rotation, the student and their advisor will need to discuss whether there is a match and the student will be continuing their studies in the lab or not.
+If there is a match, then the student will fill out the Lab Affiliation Form [3].
+If there is no match, the student will need to complete another rotation, with the associated forms. - If unable to complete a match after the second rotation, the student will be on academic probation for 90 days.
+Student will be required to meet with committee chair and the Director of Graduate Studies.
 The student has a final opportunity to secure an advisor/funding doing a final, 90 day rotation.
 If unsuccessful candidate will be dismissed from the program at the end of the first year. - When a student is a match after a rotation, the PI will begin financial support for the student at the beginning of the next semester.